 Their GDP per capita is a respectable $52,000.
 Few people go through medical bankruptcies because healthcare is heavily subsidized.

 Meanwhile, the average annual tuition for Canadian universities is only about $6,800 for the 2022/2023 academic year according to EduCanada.
 Even compared to public university tuition in America, $6,800 a year is cheap.

 Let me share how one Canadian friend is taking advantage of America and how we, in turn, can take advantage of Canada.

 How Canadians Take Advantage Of America

 A 25-year-old friend in my SF softball league is from Vancouver, Canada.
-He went to the University of British Columbia, a top five university where annual tuition is only $5,399 in the computer science department.
+He went to the University of British Columbia, a top-five university where annual tuition is only $5,399 in the computer science department.

-When he graduated, he decided not to find a job in Canada, but come down to San Francisco where the computer engineering jobs pay much more.
+When he graduated, he decided not to find a job in Canada, but come down to San Francisco where computer engineering jobs pay much more.
 He works for an online real estate company.

 “Sam, I make twice as much in San Francisco as I would if I got a similar job in Vancouver,” my softball friend told me.

 “But don’t you want to give back to your country?
 I thought brain drain is a big thing in Canada?”
 I responded.